Nudity in religion: Indian religions

-In ancient Indian cultures, there was a tradition of extreme asceticism (obviously minoritarian) that included full nudity.
+In ancient Indian cultures, there was a tradition of extreme asceticism (minoritarian) that included full nudity.
 This tradition continued from the gymnosophists (philosophers in antiquity) to certain holy men (who may however cover themselves with ashes) in present-day Hindu devotion and in Jainism.

 In the 4th century BC, Alexander the Great encountered, in India, wandering groups of naked holy men whom he dubbed the naked philosophers (Gr gymnos: naked; sophist: knowledge).
 The philosopher Onesicritus investigated their beliefs and lifestyle.
 Pyrrho the Sceptic was impressed and incorporated nudity into his philosophy.
 The Gymnosophists were Hindus, but Jain and Ajivika monks practiced nudity as a statement that they had given up all worldly goods.

 Hinduism

 Philosophical basis

 The philosophical basis of nudity arises out of the concept of 'Purushartha' (four ends of human life).
 'Purushartha' (Puruṣārtha) are 'Kama' (enjoyment), 'Artha' (wealth), ‘Dharma’ (virtue) and 'Moksha' (liberation).
 It is ‘Purushartha’ which impels a human being towards nudity or any of its related aspect(s) either for spiritual aim or for the aim of enjoyment.
 Practice of ‘Dharma’ (virtue) brings good result(s) and non-practice of 'Dharma' leads to negative result(s).